top of page

 I often see athletes using BCAAs—leucine, isoleucine, and valine—to support muscle recovery and growth.
 While BCAAs, especially leucine, do play a role in activating muscle growth pathways, they’re not as effective on their own compared to a complete protein source.
 Recent research shows that BCAAs can help reduce muscle breakdown and stimulate muscle protein synthesis (MPS), but their benefits are much greater when paired with all essential amino acids (EAA).

 For those serious about their training—whether it’s CrossFit, weightlifting, or endurance sports—getting the right fuel is essential.
 Essential Amino Acids (EAAs) provide the full spectrum of amino acids necessary for muscle growth, recovery, and overall health, making them a superior choice over BCAAs alone.
-If you’re unsure which supplements are right for you or want help fine-tuning your nutrition plan, I’m here to help you optimize performance and recovery.

 Be well and happy,

-Kaspy MS, Hannaian SJ, Bell ZW, Churchward-Venne TA.
+Ref: Kaspy MS, Hannaian SJ, Bell ZW, Churchward-Venne TA.
 The effects of branched-chain amino acids on muscle protein synthesis, muscle protein breakdown and associated molecular signaling responses in humans: an update.
 Nutr Res Rev. 2024 Dec;37(2):273-286. doi: 10.1017/S0954422423000197.
 Epub 2023 Sep 8.
 PMID: 37681443.

 Martinho DV, Nobari H, Faria A, Field A, Duarte D, Sarmento H. Oral Branched-Chain Amino Acids Supplementation in Athletes: A Systematic Review.
 Nutrients.
 2022 Sep 27;14(19):4002. doi: 10.3390/nu14194002.
 PMID: 36235655; PMCID: PMC9571679.